TechStudio/awesome-web-server/README.md

 }
 ```

-If the new test requires options, don't forget to modify the `config.yml.example`.
-This
+If the new test requires options, don't forget to update `config.sample.yml`.
-settings file is converted to JSON by the `test.rb` script.
 Update dependecies via Gemfile,
-package.json, or wherever it is neccessary for new tests.
+package.json, or wherever it is neccessary for your additions.

 License and Warranty
 --------------------